Skip to main content

 We will leave it to you to judge—keeping in mind that the error sizes all go down as the season wears on and thus aren’t at their true values until the season is over—whether or not modern baseball analysis can tell how many games a team will win from just the usual line of stats as published in the papers.

-Keep in mind that while the formulae used here include use of a great many baseball stats—the full laundry list is at-bats, walks, hits, total bases, sacrifice bunts and flies, hit batters, stolen bases, and caught-stealings—nearly the same accuracy can be had from only a small subset of that list: at-bats, walks, hits, and total bases.
-Using just those four stats, we can get an average predicted-runs error of 3.461%.
-That’s well above the 2.167% error rate of the full formula, but it’s really not bad at all for a “quick and dirty” approximation.
+Keep in mind that while the formulas used here include use of a great many baseball stats—the full laundry list is at-bats, walks, hits, total bases, sacrifice bunts and flies, hit batters, stolen bases, and caught-stealings—nearly the same accuracy can be had from only a small subset of that list: at-bats, walks, hits, and total bases.
+Using just those four stats, we can get an average predicted-runs error, over the same 3,656 team-seasons, of 3.54%.
+That’s above the 2.39% error rate of the full formula, but only by about 1%—really not bad at all for a “quick and dirty” approximation.

 Return to the page top. ↑